heroku/base-images/Readme.md

 Heroku Stack Images
 =========

-The provided bin/cedar.sh is the basis of a cedar stack image.
+The provided `bin/cedar.sh` is the basis of a cedar stack image.

-    cd hvm
+    cd stack-images
     vagrant up
     vagrant ssh